devferno/follow-degree/Readme.md

 /admin

 Post ---/signin--->signin to the app

 Get ---/users--->get all users

 Post ---/users/:id--->update the state of a user

+Get ---/users/:id--->get one user

 /users